 Arizona 5 Day Notice to Comply or Vacate

 An Arizona 5 Day Notice to Comply or Vacate form is used for an eviction for a health/safety violation.
 A health/safety violation may include not keeping the premises in a clean, safe or sanitary manner, damaging property or disturbing the peace and enjoyment of other persons on the premises.
-The tenant can cure the violation or move out of the rental unit within five (5) calendar days.
+The tenant can fix the violation or move out of the rental unit within five (5) calendar days.

 Arizona 10 Day Notice of Noncompliance

-An Arizona 10 Day Notice of Noncompliance form is used for an eviction for a repeated lease violation of the same or similar nature during the lease term.
+An Arizona 10 Day Notice of Noncompliance form is used for an eviction for a repeated lease violation (repetitive conduct) of the same or similar nature during the lease term.
 The tenant does not have the option to remain on the premises and must move out and deliver possession within ten (10) calendar days.

 Arizona Immediate Notice to Vacate